flyx/ada-bundler/README.md

 # ada-bundler

-**ada-bundler** transparently wraps the mechanisms of accessing resource files (e.g. configuration or data files) on different operating systems.
+**ada-bundler** transparently wraps the mechanisms for accessing resource files (e.g. configuration or data files) on different operating systems.
 It consists of a library that provides the application with an interface to access files, and a tool which automates the bundling process of the application.

+## Current Status

+ * MacOSX: In progress
+ * Windows: In progress
+ * Linux_Universal: In progress

 ## Library